-Laser hair removal is a popular method used by tons of people around the globe for getting rid of unwanted hair growth.
-After the procedure, you have to expect lots of things, and one of such things is hair shedding.
+Laser hair removal is a popular method used by tons of people around the globe to get rid of unwanted hair growth.
+After the procedure, you have to expect lots of things, and one such thing is hair shedding.
 But what is laser hair removal shedding?
 How can you speed up the rate of shedding?
 Let’s answer these questions below.

-Shedding after laser hair removal refers to the process of hair dying and falling out when you have undergone laser hair treatment.
+Shedding after laser hair removal refers to hair dying and falling out when you have undergone laser hair treatment.

 It is worthwhile to realize that hair shedding is one of the major differences between laser hair removal and other hair removal methods such as shaving or waxing.